 Speech Pathology for Children with Speech Disorders

 Speech disorders can happen for a variety of reasons.
 For example, speech problems occur in toddlers and children with autism, cerebral palsy, a cleft lip/palate, attention deficit hyperactivity disorder (ADHD), and for those who had a brain injury or stroke.
-Dysarthria and apraxia also cause speech problems.
+Dysarthria and apraxia also cause speech problems as do aphasia, stuttering and swallowing difficulties.

-Speech pathology for toddlers and children with speech disorders require individualized assessments and treatments as each case is different and each case may stem from different disorders.
-As a result, treatments may vary.
+Speech pathology for infants and toddlers and children with speech disorders require individualized assessments and treatments as each case is different and unique and each case may stem from different disorders.
+As a result, treatments will vary.
 However, the most common forms of treatment include:

 - For apraxia, the PROMPT technique may be utilized, which entails touching cues to the mouth, tongue, and jaw to promote targeted phrases or words